Best Practices for eCommerce Sites

 Building and hosting a successful eCommerce site is not always an easy feat.
-In an ideal world you want a large customer base and high traffic.
+In an ideal world, a website has large customer base and high traffic.
 But security and scalability to support that traffic can be costly.
-At WP Engine we’ve built a platform focused on your success online – that means including out-of-the-box performance features like multi-tiered caching, CDN, and the most reliable, cutting-edge server technology from our partners at Google and AWS.
+WP Engine has built a platform focused to succeed online – that means including out-of-the-box performance features like multi-tiered caching, CDN, and the most reliable, cutting-edge server technology from our partners at Google and AWS.

-As you get started, there are some best practices developers should consider when building eCommerce sites.
-Following these best practices will help you provide the best user experience, performance, and scalability.
+When getting started, there are some best practices developers should consider when building eCommerce sites.
+Following these best practices will help provide the best user experience, performance, and scalability.

-When developing your eCommerce site, there’s a good chance you’ll want to customize your site.
-However, modifying the core code of your plugins or themes is not a good idea – this means the next time that plugin or theme releases an update, performing that update would overwrite your changes.
-With that in mind, eCommerce leaders like WooCommerce highly recommend adding your custom code to a plugin that supports it (such as Jetpack), or creating a “child theme” instead.
-Child themes inherit the looks and functions of the original theme, but allow you to add custom styles and functions that override them.
-Using a plugin for custom CSS or a child theme helps ensure your site is built to last.
+When developing an eCommerce site, there’s a good chance it’ll need to be customizes.
+Modifying the core code of plugins or themes is not a good idea because the next time that plugin or theme releases an update it will overwrite any changes.
+With that in mind, eCommerce leaders like WooCommerce highly recommend adding custom code to a plugin that supports it (such as Jetpack), or creating a “child theme” instead.
+Child themes inherit the looks and functions of the original theme, but allow custom styles and functions that override default code.
+Using a plugin for custom CSS or a child theme helps ensure the site is built to last.

-If you’re using the WooCommerce plugin, be sure to use WooCommerce hooks and filters in your theme or plugin code.
-These hooks and filters have been developed and tested by the widest community of WordPress eCommerce developers, so they’re a perfect way to hook into WooCommerce functionality.
+When using the WooCommerce plugin, be sure to use WooCommerce hooks and filters in the theme or plugin code.
+These hooks and filters have been developed and tested by the widest community of WordPress eCommerce developers, so they’re a perfect way to hook in to WooCommerce functionality.

-You should also keep on top of new releases from the WooCommerce team.
+Also, keep on top of new releases from the WooCommerce team.
 Their developers are constantly working to increase performance and create new features for their users.
-You can follow their developer blog to keep yourself informed of these releases.
+Follow their developer blog to keep informed of these releases.

 Protect User Information with SSL

 Security is a rising concern for the internet as a whole.
 The eCommerce plugins for WordPress typically offer secure payment “gateways” to systems like Paypal, Authorize.net, and many more.
-This means user payment information isn’t stored in your own site’s database.
-However, users do enter personal information in your cart, checkout, and account pages.
+This means user payment information isn’t stored in the site’s own database.
+However, users do enter personal information in the cart, checkout, and account pages.
 It’s extremely important that these pages at a minimum are secured with SSL.
 That means when users go to these pages, they should display a padlock in the URL bar, and the URL should start with https://.
-Using SSL on these pages (or ideally your entire site) helps by encrypting the data that users enter on your site.
+Using SSL on these pages (or ideally the entire site) helps by encrypting the data that users enter on the site.

 Keep it Cacheable

-Cacheability is the most important factor in your site’s scalability.
-The act of caching a page is simply storing a copy of that page in memory for faster access, so your web server doesn’t have to go through the work of generating it all over again.
+Cacheability is the most important factor in a site’s scalability.
+The act of caching a page is storing a copy of that page in memory for faster access later or for other users, so the web server doesn’t have to go through the work of generating it all over again.
 A cached page can be served in a few milliseconds, compared to 1+ full seconds for a page that has to be generated “as new” for a visitor.
-With that in mind, it’s important to ensure your site can cache as many pages as possible.
-Increasing cacheability means increasing the amount of concurrent users your site can support.
+With that in mind, it’s important to ensure the site can cache as many pages as possible.
+Increasing cacheability means increasing the amount of concurrent users the site can support.

-By nature some pages cannot be cached, such as your cart, checkout, and account pages.
-WP Engine excludes these pages from cache automatically.
-For other pages though, you can use Tips for Improving Cacheability to increase your site’s ability to scale.
-If you experience any conflicts with page caching, please do not hesitate to reach out to Support via 24/7 chat in your User Portal.
+For other pages though, use Tips for Improving Cacheability to increase the site’s ability to scale.
+If any conflicts occur with page caching, please do not hesitate to reach out to Support via 24/7 chat in the User Portal.

 A common area for performance improvement is image optimization.
-If you’re resizing your images with HTML and CSS instead of uploading them in the correct size in the first place, you are doing your site a great disservice.
-Serving scaled images will help your page load faster for your users and improve their experience on your site.
+If images are resized with HTML and CSS instead of uploading them in the correct size in the first place, additional and unnecessary load is being added to the page.
+Serving pre-scaled images will help pages load faster for users and improve their experience on the site.

-There are many ways to optimize your images, ranging from the use of a plugin, to web services, to resizing on your local machine.
-To learn more about these options, check out How to Optimize Images.
+There are many ways to optimize images, ranging from the use of a plugin, to web services, to resizing on a local machine.
+To learn more about these options, check out this image optimize guide.

 Minimize Database Bloat

 One of the common performance conflicts on eCommerce sites stems from the use of too many Advanced Custom Fields or product options.
-Keeping your product metadata fields minimal is key to a faster eCommerce site.
+Keeping the product metadata fields minimal is key to a faster eCommerce site.
 The more product options each page has to load, the slower the queries to gather data from those database tables will be.
-You’ll see ideal performance with about 15,000 products or less, with limited metadata options for each.
+Ideal performance will be seen with about 15,000 products or less, with limited metadata options for each.

-If you know your site will host significantly more than 15,000 products or a large number of customization options for each product, it’s time to consider widening your infrastructure.
-Think about upgrading your WP Engine plan for heavier database usage, and using a high-powered search solution like ElasticPress.
-This plugin takes all heavy WooCommerce queries and runs them off site on your ElasticSearch server.
+If the site will host significantly more than 15,000 products, or a large number of customization options for each product, or even if there’s a few hundred products but need a highly customized search and filter function, it’s time to consider widening the site’s infrastructure.
+Think about upgrading the WP Engine plan for heavier database usage, and using a high-powered search solution like ElasticPress.
+This plugin takes all heavy WooCommerce queries and runs them off site on an external ElasticSearch server.
 It’s ideal for sites with large quantities of products, events, or posts.

 Stagger Email Campaigns

-Another key factor in your site’s ability to ride out waves of traffic is controlling how large those waves are.
-You can better protect your site from a tsunami of traffic by sending out your email campaigns in small batches.
+Another key factor in a site’s ability to ride out waves of traffic is controlling how large those waves are.
+Better protect the site from a tsunami of traffic by sending out email campaigns in small batches.
 This way, the drive of traffic is more slow and steady instead of a huge influx.
-Make sure your email newsletter plugin has an option to schedule emails or send in batches.
+Make sure the email newsletter plugin being used has an option to schedule emails or send in batches.

 Use the REST API

 WooCommerce extends the WordPress REST API with their own custom endpoints for Settings, Products, Payment Gateways, Coupons, and many others.
-You can check out their technical documentation for the WooCommerce REST API for more specifics.
+Check out their technical documentation for the WooCommerce REST API for more specifics.